Hiimus/arca_bookstore/README.md

 ---

-### Generating A Bucket Policy
+### Bucket Policy

-1. Click on the “Policy Generator” button.
-This will open a new window.
+1. After setting permission, you need to generate a bucket policy.
+Click on the “Policy Generator” button.
+This will open a new page where you can do this.

-2. Within that new window will be a series of steps.
-For step one, you will need to select “S3 Bucket Policy from the dropdown list.
+2. First, select “S3 Bucket Policy from the dropdown list.

-3. In step two, you will need the following options set;
+3. Second, ensure you have these options set:

     - Effect – Allow
     - Principle - *